 In the course of my ongoing research into the Mystery Jewelry Maker, I sometimes come across items that fall into the category of “it could be, but I’m not sure.”
 Those photos and accompanying information get shunted into my ‘MJM maybe’ folder, there to await the possible later discovery of other examples that may either bolster or discredit their standing as actual MJM pieces.
-The tally has grown to more than a dozen and so I’ve decided to give them their own post, showing the pros and cons of each having been made by my 1930s mystery jewelry-maker.
+The tally has grown sufficiently to warrant having their own post, showing the pros and cons of each having been made by my 1930s mystery jewelry-maker.

 This 15” choker has a buckle-shaped center station that is about 1” square.
 The flat mesh is 5/8” wide.